Blog

 3. Utilization-Driven Rate Spikes

-If a pool’s utilization surges — due to large new borrows, supply withdrawals, or both — the Borrow APR can move sharply upward through the kinked curve.
+If a pool’s utilization surges due to large new borrows, supply withdrawals, or both, the Borrow APR can move sharply upward through the kinked curve.
 With the reactive modifier active, this upward pressure compounds.
-Borrowers in fixed-income or treasury management contexts who model borrowing costs as stable should account for the utilization-sensitivity of Alula’s rate model.
-The Borrow APY field in the Markets table reflects the current annualized rate and updates with market conditions.
+Borrowers should monitor two signals: the pool’s current utilization relative to its target (visible in the Markets table), and the current modifier value.
+When utilization consistently exceeds target and the modifier is trending upward, rate increases are likely to persist until supply enters or borrowers repay.

 Why Institutional DeFi on Stellar Closes the TradFi Gap

-The combination of Stellar’s settlement speed, Alula’s compliance-native architecture, and the transparent cost structure described above addresses the three barriers that have historically kept institutional capital out of on-chain credit markets: settlement uncertainty, compliance ambiguity, and opaque cost structures.
+The combination of Stellar’s settlement speed, permissioned pool architecture, and the transparent cost structure described above addresses what has historically kept institutional capital out of on-chain credit markets: uncertainty about when settlement completes, how compliance is enforced, and what the true cost of a position is at any given moment.

-RWA-backed borrowing on Stellar — as implemented through Alula — is not a workaround for institutions that cannot access traditional credit.
-It is a parallel credit infrastructure with deterministic settlement, auditable access controls, and a fee model that can be modeled in advance.
-For tokenized asset issuers, trade-finance originators, and structured-credit vaults, that combination represents a genuinely new tool for working capital management.
+RWA-backed borrowing on Stellar, as implemented through Alula, is a parallel credit infrastructure with deterministic settlement, auditable access controls, and a fee model that can be fully modeled before committing capital.
+For tokenized asset issuers and trade-finance originators, that combination represents a genuinely new tool for working capital management.

 • Cross-Venue Price Impact: When CEX Arbitrage Breaks DeFi